Blotz/blotz.github.io/content/posts/blog/2022-07-21-Random-does-not-equal-random.md

 ## Pseudorandom number generators PRNG

 [Pseudorandom number generators](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) are complicated mathmatical algorithms for generating a sequence of numbers which approximate the properties of true random number generators.
-These PRNGs are designed to be quick in number generation and reproducibable.
+These PRNGs are designed to be quick in number generation and reproducible.
 This means for if the initial state (the seed) is identical, then the number generated will be identical.
 In addition, most PRNG are not reverseable.
 This means you cant calcuelate the starting state from the output of the generator.